 For those who know what HIIT is, you’ll know that it differs greatly from your standard running or cycling sessions.
 These standard sessions are often very repetitive, whereas HIIT benefits your entire body.
 Let’s discuss some benefits of incorporating HIIT into your workouts.

-HIIT Could Improve Your Fitness Level
+HIIT Will Improve Your Fitness Level

 HIIT helps you burn more calories than traditional cardio exercises, and it also helps to build muscle mass.
 This means that you will become stronger and faster over time.
 HIIT is far more challenging than traditional workouts alone.
 You will need to be relatively fit to begin with as HIIT can be pretty intense.
 Consider it cross-training, working muscles other than what you normally would.
+Many marathoners and triathletes are in the best shape of their year when doing lots of HIIT, versus those periods when they are piling on the miles.

 You’ll Burn Calories Quicker